Coronation of George III and Charlotte: Preparations

 The coronation was budgeted at £9,430 (some sources give a figure of around £70,000.)
-By tradition, ceremonial preparations ought to have been conducted by the hereditary Earl Marshal, Edward Howard, 9th Duke of Norfolk; however, being a Roman Catholic, he was debarred, and deputed the role to his distant relative, Thomas Howard, 2nd Earl of Effingham.
+By tradition, ceremonial preparations ought to have been conducted by the hereditary Earl Marshal, Edward Howard, 9th Duke of Norfolk; however, being a Roman Catholic, he was debarred, and the role was deputised to his distant relative, Thomas Howard, 2nd Earl of Effingham.
 The liturgy of the coronation service was the responsibility of the Archbishop of Canterbury, Thomas Secker, who made only minimal changes from the previous service, mainly to accommodate the consort's coronation and to reflect the fact that Britain was in the course of fighting the Seven Years' War with France.

 The abbey building was transformed with numerous wooden galleries erected in the quire for Members of Parliament, ambassadors and musicians, while in the nave, three tiers of galleries for the public were built into the arcade.
 Tickets for a front seat cost 10 guineas (£10.50) each, while a higher box of twelve seats cost 50 guineas (£52.50).
 The builders boasted that they had damaged "a whole legion of angels" during the construction work.

 Westminster Hall was also transformed, as it was generally divided by wooden partitions into various courtrooms.
 A wooden floor was installed, along with three tiers of galleries for spectators.
 The highest of these was attached to the hammerbeams of the roof, while the lowest was fitted with a sluice "for the reception of urinary discharges".
 Over the north door, a triumphal arch designed by William Oram was erected, surmounted by a balcony for musicians and a pipe organ.
 Illumination was provided by twenty-five huge chandeliers.
 Outside, temporary stands giving a view of the procession between the hall and the abbey were erected by enterprising builders, some seating up to 1,500 people, while renting a house which overlooked the scene for the day, could cost up to £1,000.

+A Gold State Coach, an enclosed, eight-horse-drawn carriage, was commissioned for £7,562 (£3.54 million = US$4.188 million in 2022, adjusted for inflation) for the coronation in 1760 by Francis Rawdon-Hastings, 1st Marquess of Hastings, and designed by Sir William Chambers.
+It was built in the London workshops of Samuel Butler.
+It was not ready in time; it was completed in 1762, and used for the coronation of every British monarch since William IV in 1831.